fbpx

 For many years there has been conflicting advice about whether you should drink whilst pregnant and, also, when trying to conceive.
 It can be confusing knowing what to do for the best.
 Does Alcohol Affect Fertility?
-In recent years it is becoming more evident that abstaining from alcohol is the only option if you have been experiencing fertility issues and miscarriages.

 Many studies have shown that drinking, even moderately, can have a significant effect on your chances of getting pregnant.
 In one study women abstaining from alcohol, when trying to conceive, achieved 26.9 pregnancies per 100 cycles whilst the figure for those who consumed any alcohol was only 10.5 pregnancies per 100 cycles1.
-This confirms that, although we have known for a long time that heavy drinking has a negative impact on fertility, even moderate alcohol intake (five drinks or less per week) may also be contributing to the risk of certain types of infertility.1
+This confirms that, although we have known for a long time that heavy drinking has a negative impact on fertility, even moderate alcohol intake (five drinks or less per week) may also be contributing to the risk of certain types of infertility1.

 And it’s not only women who need to be wary of alcohol intake.
 For men, excessive alcohol interferes with testosterone, FSH and LH levels, affecting sperm quality and production: “Progressive deterioration in semen quality is linked to increasing alcohol intake … In a study of 100 alcoholics, only 12% showed normal semen parameters compared to 37% of the non-alcoholics2.”